Using the DMF Service Node Appliance

 The Service Node accumulates latency values by flow and sends IPFIX data records with each flow's 5-tuple and ingress and egress identifiers.
 It sends IPFIX data records to the Analytics Node after collecting a specified number of values for a flow or when a timeout occurs for the flow entry.
 The threshold count is 10,000, and the flow timeout is 4 seconds.

-Note: Only basic statistics are available: min, max, and mean.
-Use the Analytics Node to build custom dashboards to view and check the data.
+Use the DMF Analytics Node to build custom dashboards to view and check the data.

-Configure Latency and Drop Analysis Using the CLI
+Configure Flow Diff Latency and Drop Analysis Using the CLI

-Latency configuration configures two distinct tap points, identified by the filter interface, policy name, or a user-configured VLAN tag.
+Latency configuration configures multiple tap point pairs to analyze latency or drops between which analysis of latency or drops occurs.
+A tap point pair comprises a source and a destination tap point, identified by the filter interface, policy name, or filter interface group.
 Based on the latency configuration, configuring the Service Node with traffic metadata tells the Service Node where to look for tap point information, timestamps, and the IPFIX collector.

-Configure appropriate DMF Policies such that traffic tapped from two distinct tap points in the network is delivered to the configured Service Node interface for analysis.
+Configure appropriate DMF Policies such that traffic tapped from tap point pairs in the network is delivered to the configured Service Node interface for analysis.

 dmf-controller-1(config)# managed-service managed_service_1